-Elderly/disabled status will be verified by birth certificate or other form of valid identification showing birth date (e.g., Social Security documents, passport, etc.).
-Disabled status will be verified by a Social Security Administration letter/document showing the person is disabled, or by a letter received from a disability or medical professional willing to sign under oath that the individual is disabled.
+- F. Full-Time Student: Applicants with an adult family member enrolled in school on a full-time basis. - G. Elderly families where the head of household or spouse is at least 62+ years of age. - a.
+Elderly status will be verified by a birth certificate or other form of valid identification showing birth date (e.g., Social Security documents, passport, etc.). - H. Disabled families and families with a disabled household member. - a.
+Disabled status will be verified by a Social Security Administration letter/document showing the person is disabled, or by a letter received from a disability or medical professional willing to sign under oath that an individual is disabled.